natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 {:.note-title}
 > Definition
 >
-> There are 4 voltage specifications: Vol (V output low), Vil (V input low), Vil (V input low), and Vih (V input high) used as a framework to establish static discipline.
+> There are 4 voltage specifications: Vol (V output low), Voh (V output high), Vil (V input low), and Vih (V input high) used as a framework to establish static discipline.
 >
 > It is <span class="orange-bold">important</span> that $$V_{ol}$$< $$V_{il}$$< $$V_{ih}$$ < $$V_{oh}$$.
 This way, output *amplifies*  the input via regeneration to ensure binary logic levels are maintained reliably across a digital circuit.
 See [appendix](#appendix) for further explanation.
 >